 5. Onion Skins

 Frustrated with yourself for being so susceptible to hay fever?
 Those leftover onion skins are just the thing you need.
 Onion skins reduce histamine production and release in your body, which could help alleviate the pain of itchy and swollen eyes that are a hallmark of hay fever.
-Being rich in quercetin, onion skins can also help bring down your blood pressure and
+Being rich in quercetin, onion skins can also help bring down your blood pressure and prevent the clogging of arteries.

 Simply add a handful of onion skins while preparing soups, stocks, broths, and stews, but remember to remove just before serving.